-There are only 115 out of 250 spots for this course left.
+There are only 103 out of 250 spots for this course left.
 You can still register after the course has started, the payments will be over 18-months and your access will start with all the lessons from Jan 1st, 2020 to date open.

 The course will be an 'all-in-one' course with over 230 packages of silk and metal threads, silk purls, stumpwork glass eyes, stumpwork wire, stumpwork fruit forms, linen fabric, slate frame, casket box and lid inserts, and finishing materials (silk lining, lining papers, gilt edge papers, gilt woven edging ribbons (2 types), hardware, silk ribbon, mirror, glue, etc) for the entire project including 560 pages of instructions that are printed from pdf pages online, 7 stitch animations and 9 hours of detailed finishing videos (21 videos).

 The course only assumes the most basic of knowledge - threading a needle, doing a basic satin stitch.
 Full instructions for couching, needlelace, using the thread types, framing up your linen, tracing pattern, etc. are included.
 The stitching is divided about 50% couching down unusual threads, 25% satin stitch/french knots, and 25% needlelace.
 The emphasis is on using the unusual threads custom made for the project, learning the needlelace and doing the finishing - things that are new to the typical stitcher.
 I have posted a blog with comments about taking the course from previous students for their perspective.

 Casket is: 11.5" wide x 8" deep x 6" high with feet

 It is designed to be worked over a 24-month period.
 There are only 103 out of 250 spots for this course left and it is not planned on being run again as some threads will not be available and the cabinet maker is retiring next year and these are all the boxes I will get.
 100 people have already taken the project with several of the caskets finished and looking lovely! (see a finished student casket here)